sagari17/Task-Planner/README.md

 Our application will run on an Heroku server.
 To begin, go to 'Download and install' here: https://devcenter.heroku.com/articles/heroku-cli

+## Run local application
+We use *node.js* to run the application locally on the computer.
+In the project root directory run the following command: ```nodemon main.js```

+In Firefox go to: `localhost:8080` to interact with the application.

 ## Application information

 ## package.json